Existence of small semi-vortex solutions for the cubic nonlinear Schr\"{o}dinger system with Rashba type Spin-Orbit coupling on $\mathbb{R}^2$: Introduction

 \subsection{Idea of proofs}

 Theorem \ref{thm;sv} can be shown in the similar way to Theorem \ref{thm;gs} and thus we focus on the proof of Theorem \ref{thm;gs}.
-We use the standard compactness argument for the proof.
+We use the standard compactness argument.
 Let $(u_{+,n},u_{-,n})$ be a minimizing sequence of the minimizing problem $\mathcal{E}(\rho)$.
 Then we have the three cases; so-called vanishing, dichotomy, and tightness (compactness).
-We show that the vanishing and dichotomy cases do not occur.
+We will show that the vanishing and dichotomy cases do not occur and tightness gives a minimizer.
 To exclude the vanishing case, we compare the nonlinear energy and the linear energy.
 That is, we will show

 where $\mathcal{E}^{\mathrm{lin}}(\rho)$ is the minimizing problem excluding the nonlinear term of the energy.
-This is the main contribution of the present paper.
+To show this inequality is the main contribution of the present paper.
 To show this inequality, we use the Bessel function of the first kind $J_l$.
 Here, more concretely, $J_l$ ($l\in \mathbb{Z}$) is given by

 Formally, substituting $(\phi_{+},\phi_{-})\coloneqq (e^{im\theta}J_{m}(\nu r), -e^{i(m+1)\theta}J_{m+1}(\nu r))$ into the energy $E$, we obtain